bloom-works/handbook/sections/pay-and-benefits.md

 Bloom is on a semi-monthly payroll cycle, meaning you get paid twice per month (on the 15th and final day of each month).
 If payroll dates fall on a weekend or a holiday then paychecks process on the earlier business day.

-We use **🇺🇸**Gusto to administer payroll and benefits for U.S. employees, and 🇨🇦Remote.com for Canadian employees.
+We use 🇺🇸 Gusto to administer payroll and benefits for U.S. employees, and 🇨🇦 Remote.com for Canadian employees.
 Gusto sends all payments via direct deposit (you could ask for a physical check, but it’s not recommended) and you can access your detailed pay stubs online.

 On your work anniversary 🎉, you’ll receive a 2.5% annual cost-of-living increase.